 The Master of Science degree in Technology is focused on preparing students for professional positions in technology related organizations, enterprises, and activities.
 Graduates are prepared in a range of rapidly evolving technological disciplines, as entrepreneurs and members of an organizational enterprise.
 Applicants must have an appropriate distribution of undergraduate course work including a minimum of 18 semester hours of relevant technology, discipline specific related courses and/or work experience.
 Students are able to select coursework to meet their individual career goals.
 The program of study will include a blend of advanced technologies, management, communication, safety, research, quality assurance and relevant computer applications depending on a specific discipline.
 Prior to admission to this program, a student must submit to the graduate office all official transcripts indicating a minimum grade-point average of 2.50 in the undergraduate major, a "Statement of Purpose", a Resume' including three contact references, and an application form.
 The Photography specialization also requires submission of a "Photographic Portfolio".
 More information is available on the program website.
 Students selecting the thesis option must enroll in 3 hours for two consecutive semesters to total a minimum of 6 semester hours.
 A student must also pass a comprehensive examination before completion of the program.

 Sem.
-Hours

-REQUIRED BACKGROUND COURSES

-For entry into this program, students must have college credit in these courses or equivalent work experience.
+Hours REQUIRED BACKGROUND COURSES For entry into this program, students must have college credit in these courses or equivalent work experience.
+Applied Statistics course (INDM 4280, CJ 5610, SAFE 4940) 3 Industrial Management course (INDM 4210, Mgt 3315) 3 INDM 4010 INDM 4260 INDM 5015 International Technology Management 3 INDM 5020 SOT 5010 Applied Research for Technology 3 RESEARCH Seminar in Industrial Management 3 INDM 5230 OR SOT 5290

-llent work experience.

-s course (INDM 4280, CJ 5610, SAFE 4940) .
-3

-gement course (INDM 4210, Mgt 3315) 3

-Quality v Systems course (MMGT 4580)

-REQUIRE DGRAD UATE COURSES

-INDM 4010 Current Issues in Industry

-INDM 4260 Organizational Dynamics

-SOT 5010 Applied Research for Technology

-INDM 5015 Legal Aspects of Industry

-INDM 5020 International Technology Management 3

-RESEA RCH

-INDM 5230 Seminar in Industrial Management 3

-OR

-SOT 5290 Thesis

-APPROV ed grad DUATE ELECTIVES In Technology

-from the Following 12-15

-Agricultu re, Electro onics Technology, Graphics, Automation, Automotive

-Agriculture, Electronics Technology, Graphics, Automation, Automotive Technology Management, Drafting and Design Technology, Construction Management, Engineering Technology, Fashion and Apparel Merchandising, Graphic Arts Technology Management, General Technology, Lean Six-Sigma, Manufacturing Management, Network Security, Photography, or other approved departments.
-Graduate electives are to be taken at UCM and may include a concentration of study in technology
+APPROVED GRADUATE ELECTIVES in Technology (elect from the following) Agriculture, Electronics Technology, Graphics, Automation, Automotive Technology Management, Drafting and Design Technology, Construction Management, Engineering Technology, Fashion and Apparel Merchandising, Graphic Arts Technology Management, General Technology, Lean Six-Sigma, Manufacturing Management, Network Security, Photography, or other approved departments.
+Graduate electives are to be taken at UCM and may include a concentration of study in technology MINIMUM GRADUATE HOUR TOTAL